jagos97/RollPlay/README.md

 ### Scheduling a Session
 To schedule a session, you must first login where you'll find yourself on the Characters Collection page.
 You're then going to want to move to the Party subview by clicking the `Party` option in the subnav at the top of the page.
 You will see some parties in there already but let's start fresh.

-1. Click create a Party button at the bottom of the page
+1. Click `Create a Party` button at the bottom of the page
 2. Give your party a name.
 Be cool and join with a character.
 3. Now that you created a party you will automatically be directed to the Party Page.
 You are all alone in there for now.
 4. Click the `+` on top of your character and as many friends as you want.
 They are all really excited they'll accept your request right away